Mississippi Valley Division Awards Day

-VICKSBURG, Miss. -- The Mississippi Valley Division (MVD), U.S. Army Corps of Engineers, held its annual awards ceremony today at division headquarters where the following awards were presented:
+VICKSBURG, Miss., June 12, 2015 -- The Mississippi Valley Division, U.S. Army Corps of Engineers, held its annual awards ceremony June 11 where the following awards were presented:

 ERNEST P. BLANKENSHIP AWARDS

-The Ernest P. Blankenship awards are among the highest honorary awards presented to MVD employees by the division commander.
+The Blankenship awards are among the highest honorary awards presented to Mississippi Valley Division employees by the local commander.
 The awards cover three categories: engineer/scientist, professional and technical/administrative.
-Established in 1987, they honor the commitment, dedication and knowledge of the long-time MVD executive assistant who died in 1973.
-All Blankenship award recipients also receive a Department of the Army Commander’s Award for Civilian Service.
+Established in 1987, they remember and honor the commitment, dedication and knowledge of the long-time Mississippi Valley Division Executive Assistant who died in 1973.

 WOMAN OF THE YEAR AWARD